Eruhitsuji/SFGPL/docs/en/SFGPL_docs.md

 Noun.hearSay ```moa``` means "A(Subject) V(Verb) that B(Content) according to C(Source)".
 In this case, A is the person or thing receiving the information, V is the verb, B is the content of the information and C is the source person or thing.
 If V corresponds to a verbs related to hearsay, such as hear, say and see in English, use ```so``` as the verb.
-"According to the book, I heard that Japan is located in East Asia." can be expressed in the SFGPL as.
+"According to the book, I saw that Japan is located in East Asia." can be expressed in the SFGPL as.

 ```SFGPL
 di moa ga so ta fa 'Japan' na ne sa 'locate' li fun pun me fa 'Asia' so la 'east' fa 'book'